Mgmt Configuration Language: Functions

 }

 As it turns out, it is!
 There is no conflict, because the scope has a separate map to store function definitions, variable definitions (which may be either function values or ordinary values) and class definitions.
 While it might be confusing if you have one of each that are all named foo, it’s still perfectly legal.
-You can even have an import that imports a package named foo, and it will not conflict with the other named nodes.
+You can even have an import that imports a module named foo, and it will not conflict with the other named nodes.
 Don’t worry that you haven’t seen import yet.
 We’ll get to that in a future article, but it should be easy for you to make some assumptions for now.

 Function Scope Capture: